oasis-tcs/idpf-specification/idpf_specification.md

 Most of the Mailbox queues initialization is done by default by CP, while the IDPF driver needs to provide rings’ description and enable the queues using MMIO registers access.
 Here are the configuration to be performed by driver:

-1. The driver clears the head and tail register for its TX/RX queues - PF/VF_MBX_ATQT, PF/VF_MBX_ARQT, PF/VF_MBX_ATQH, PF/VF_MBX_ARQH.
+1. The driver clears the head and tail registers for its TX/RX queues - PF/VF_MBX_ATQT, PF/VF_MBX_ARQT, PF/VF_MBX_ATQH, PF/VF_MBX_ARQH.
 2. The driver programs the base address PF/VF_MBX_ATQBAL/H and PF/VF_MBX_ARQBAL/H (must be 128B aligned)
-3. The driver set the PF/VF_MBX_ARQLEN/PF/VF_MBX_ATQLEN.Length and “Enable” field to 1 to signal that its mailbox is now enabled.
+3. The driver sets the PF/VF_MBX_ARQLEN/PF/VF_MBX_ATQLEN.Length and “Enable” field to 1 to signal that its mailbox is now enabled.

-Driver must follow this exact sequence of operations in order to initialize the mailbox queue context.
+The driver must follow this exact sequence of operations in order to initialize the mailbox queue context.
-After this Driver writes the first message to TX mailbox and waits for 20 msec for response, if no response it tries at least 10 times with a gap of 20 msec before it fails to load the driver.
+After the driver writes the first message to TX mailbox and waits for 20 milliseconds for response, if no response is received, it tries at least 10 times with a gap of 20 milliseconds before it fails to load the driver.

 ### Mailbox Queues Disable

 The mailbox queues are disabled by the CP ONLY while the driver cannot directly disable its own mailbox queues.

-Any queue disable request (clearing of the PF/VF_MBX_ARQLEN/PF/VF_MBX_ATQLEN.Enable flag ) from the driver can be ignored by Device.
+Any queue disable request (clearing of the PF/VF_MBX_ARQLEN/PF/VF_MBX_ATQLEN.Enable flag) from the driver can be ignored by Device.

 ### Mailbox Queues Operation

-As stated above Mailbox queues in both directions operate as “In order Single Queue Model”.
+As stated above the mailbox queues in both directions operate as “In order Single Queue Model”.

-On the TX mailbox queue the IDPF driver moves the Tail pointer of the ring to notify device to transmit new mailbox packet while device informs the driver that packet was transmitted by overriding the descriptor with DD bit set.
+On the TX mailbox queue, the IDPF driver moves the tail pointer of the ring to notify the device to transmit a new mailbox packet while the device informs the driver that packet was transmitted by overriding the descriptor with the DD bit set.

-On the RX queue IDPF driver moves the Tail pointer of the ring to notify the device that new buffers are available to use in the RX queue while the device notifies the driver that the packet was received into the queue by overriding the descriptor with DD bit set.
+On the RX queue, the IDPF driver moves the tail pointer of the ring to notify the device that new buffers are available to use in the RX queue, while the device notifies the driver that the packet was received into the queue by overriding the descriptor with the DD bit set.

 Note that the driver must not use the device head pointer to understand the device progress.

-There several Mailbox specific operations to be done by IDPF for Mailbox queues, here they are:
+There are several mailbox-specific operations to be done by IDPF for mailbox queues.
+Here they are:

 TX direction:

-* IDPF reads the PF/VF_MBX_ATQLEN.Enable field to check if value is 1 before posting packets/buffers to the TX/RX queue.
-This in order to verify that the queue is enabled and commands can be posted.
-If the queue is found disabled, this means that the queue was disabled by CP and IDPF is expected to be under FLR and need to perform Function Level Reset flow as described in chapter below Function Level reset.
+* IDPF reads the PF/VF_MBX_ATQLEN.Enable field to check if the value is 1 before posting packets/buffers to the TX/RX queue.
+This is done in order to verify that the queue is enabled and commands can be posted.
+If the queue is found disabled, this means that the queue was disabled by CP, and IDPF is expected to be under Function Level Reset (FLR) and need to perform FLR flow as described in chapter below FLR.
-* IDPF fills buffer with Command data, IDPF fills descriptor structure with proper information.
+* IDPF fills buffer with the command data, and IDPF fills descriptor structure with the proper information.
-* IDPF increases Tail (PF/VF_MBX_ATQT) by 1 to send commands to the device.
+* IDPF increases the tail (PF/VF_MBX_ATQT) by 1 to send commands to the device.
 * The device transmits the TX packet and overrides the TX descriptor of the transmitted packet in the descriptor queue.
 * IDPF polls the TX descriptor queue for completed descriptors (or waits for interrupt to be launched).
 * The descriptor that belongs to completed packets are ones with the DD flag set.

 RX direction:

-* IDPF adds descriptors to the RX queue pointing to empty buffers and then sends the Tail point to notify the device that buffers are available.
+* IDPF adds descriptors to the RX queue pointing to empty buffers and then sends the tail point to notify the device that buffers are available.
 * The device receives the RX packet, writes it to the host memory and then overrides the RX descriptor of the received packet in the descriptor queue.
 * IDPF polls the RX descriptor queue for completed descriptors (or waits for interrupt to be launched).
 * The descriptor that belongs to completed packets are ones with the DD flag set.
 IDPF reads the additional buffer (“Data Address low/high”), which arrives together with the mailbox command.
-* After all command information is fetched from the ring, IDPF advertise new free descriptor to the RX ring, as described in “RX descriptor command submit format” above and move Tail (PF/VF_MBX_ATQT) by 1 to make it available for device.
+* After all command information is fetched from the ring, IDPF advertises a new free descriptor to the RX ring, as described in “RX descriptor command submit format” above and move the tail (PF/VF_MBX_ATQT) by 1 to make it available for the device.

 # Data Queues

 TX and RX queue types are valid in single as well as split queue models.
 With Split Queue model, 2 additional types are introduced - TX_COMPLETION and RX_BUFFER.
-In split queue model, RX corresponds to the queue where Device posts completions.
+In split queue model, RX corresponds to the queue where the device posts completions.

 ## LAN RX Queues

-A receive descriptor queue is made of a list of descriptors that point to memory buffers in host memory for storing received packet data of a particular queue.
+A receive descriptor queue is made of a list of descriptors that point to memory buffers in host memory for storing the received packet data of a particular queue.

 Each queue is a cyclic ring made of a sequence of receive descriptors in contiguous memory.
 A packet may be stored in a single receive descriptor or spread across multiple receive descriptors, depending on the size of the buffers associated with the receive descriptor and the size of the received packet.

-This section describes the different RX queue modes supported by this specification, describes how SW posts new RX descriptors for Device, and describes how Device indicates to SW that it can reuse the buffers and descriptors for new packets.
+This section describes the different RX queue modes supported by this specification, explaines how SW posts new RX descriptors for the device, and describes how the device indicates to SW that it can reuse the buffers and descriptors for new packets.
-The mode of operation is a per queue configuration.
+The mode of operation is a per-queue configuration.
 Each queue can be configured to work in a different model:

 * In order single queue model.
   This option is supported only when VIRTCHNL2_CAP_RXQ_MODEL_SINGLE feature is negotiated.